johanoh/redemption_app/readme.md

 ##### User
 Represents a participant in the rewards program.
 - Maintains the current points balance.
-- Validates presence of a name and enforces a non-negative balance.
+- Validates the presence of a name and enforces a non-negative balance.
 - Associated with Reward through the Redemption join model.

 ##### Reward